PBW parametrizations and generalized preprojective algebras: Nilpotent varieties and MV polytopes

 and

 \end{rem}

-We define a \textit{warped Harder-Narasimhan polytope} as follows: \begin{definition} For each maximal irreducible component $Z$ of $\Irrmax{\Pi(\mathbf{r})}$ and a generic module $T$ of this component, we define where $\diag{c_1, \dots, c_n}$ is a symmetrizer of $C$.
-We call this polytope the warped HN-polytope of $T$.
-Let $\psi_{P(T)}$ be a linear function $\R^n \rightarrow \R$ which $\theta$ maps to its maximum on $P(T)$ \end{definition} By definition, warped HN-polytopes can be thought as a kind of HN-polytopes for the category of locally free modules.
-By our construction, $P(T)$ for a crystal generic module $T$ is GGMS (=Gelfand-Goresky-MacPherson-Serganova) in the sense of \cite[Section 2.6]{BKT}.
+We define a \textit{generalized Harder-Narasimhan polytope} as follows: \begin{definition} For each maximal irreducible component $Z$ of $\Irrmax{\Pi(\mathbf{r})}$ and a generic module $T$ of this component, we define where $\diag{c_1, \dots, c_n}$ is a symmetrizer of $C$.
+We call this polytope the \emph{generalized HN polytope} of $T$.
+Let $\psi_{P(T)}$ be a linear function $\R^n \rightarrow \R$ which $\theta$ maps to its maximum on $P(T)$. \end{definition} By definition, generalized HN polytopes can be thought as a kind of HN polytopes for the category of locally free modules.
+By our construction, $P(T)$ for a crystal generic module $T$ is GGMS (=Gelfand-Goresky-MacPherson-Serganova) in the sense of \cite[\S 2.6]{BKT}.
 In particular, we have for any $\theta \in \R^n$ We have the following analogue of \cite[Corollary 5.20]{BKT}. \begin{theorem} Let $J\subseteq Q_0$, let $\theta \in F_J$, and let $w\in W$ be $J$-reduced.
-We assume $\theta$ is a dominant integral weight.
+We assume $\theta \coloneqq \sum_{i\in Q_0} \langle \theta, \alpha_i \rangle \varpi_i$ is an dominant integral weight.
 Then, we have an equality